spipm/crackcoin/README.md

 You can now transfer coins from device A to device B and back.
 Here is a screenshot:

 ![Alt text](https://raw.githubusercontent.com/DutchGraa/crackcoin/master/crackcoin-usage.png "Transfering coins")

+## Common problems

+- UDP is chosen to send transactions and such, because it doesn't take a lot of code.
+These packets have a maximum length of about 500 bytes.
+After that, you'll have to fragment packets, which kind of sucks.
+This is why zlib compression is used.
+- Don't forget to close crackcoin with typing `q` and wait for the threads to end.
+- Crackcoin only works on the local network because of UDP broadcasts, but you also need an internet connection or else the method `getLocalIP` will fail.